Billy6jeep/repository-synergy/README.md

 The csv file (1) contains **13K repos** with the following characteristics and  **24,988** WhatWhy readme sections:

-*  Python as main language
+*  Written primarily in Python

-*  Not deleted and not a fork
+*Not archived, not a fork

-*  At least 50 watchers
+*Has at least 50 watchers

-*  Updated in 2019
+*Last updated in 2019

-*  English README
+*Includes a README in English
-*  Availability of Readme files and has sections that describe features and repo purpose based on on the [READMEClassifer](https://github.com/gprana/READMEClassifier), *What, Why* section codes.
+Availability of Readme files and has sections that describe features and repo purpose based on on the [READMEClassifer](https://github.com/gprana/READMEClassifier), *What, Why* section codes.

 ## 0. Data Preparation